RoffelKartoffel/dependency-refresh/README.md

 The tool reads the given toml files and checks online at https://crates.io for the latest version of each dependency.

-By default dependency-refresh compares the versions according to Semantic versioning (see https://semver.org/) rules.
+By default dependency-refresh compares the versions according to Semantic versioning (see https://semver.org/) rules the same way Cargo does (see https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
 Therefore, dependency-refresh does not update the version in the local Cargo.toml, if the new crates.io version is a compatible minor update.
 This behavior usually is desired, because Cargo uses the latest compatible version anyway.
 To override this, pass the option --exact to dependency-refresh.
 That will disable Semantic versioning compare and will always trigger an update of the local version.

 I am aware that there is room for improvement in my rust code, so feel free to comment or submit small patches.